DougProceptra/TravianAssistant/SESSION_CONTEXT.md

   - 004: 27828
   - 005: 20522

-### Resource Bar Extension Discovery
+### Resource Bar Extension Insights
-**CRITICAL**: Doug has another extension "Resource Bar" that successfully:
-- Shows total production from ALL villages without navigation
-- Displays: `216W + 210Y + 210V + 100 Air`
+- Shows total production: `216W + 210Y + 210V + 100 Air`
-- Shows time to storage overflow
+- Shows overflow timers for each village
-- **Doug has the code and will provide it**
+- Updates WITHOUT navigation
+- **We now know how to replicate this**

 ## 💻 DOUG'S DEVELOPMENT PREFERENCES